lhkwok9/suite2mimic/README.md

 cd ~/suite2mimic/robomimic
 python examples/train_bc_rnn.py --debug
 ```
-EGL exception is normal and is ignored
+EGL exception is normal and is ignored.

----
 Run a much more thorough test of several algorithms and scripts:
 ```
 cd ~/suite2mimic/robomimic/tests